-Primary Placement: Early Psychosis Intervention Center (EPICENTER)
+Primary Rotation: Early Psychosis Intervention Center (EPICENTER)

 The primary goal of this placement is to provide interns with advanced and intensive training in evidence-based assessments and interventions for severe mental illness with an emphasis on early psychosis.
 Interns receive training in the administration, scoring, and interpretation of several clinical and cognitive assessments commonly used to track treatment outcomes among individuals with psychosis.
 Interns will also receive training in the delivery of evidence-based treatments for severe mental illness, including cognitive behavioral therapy for psychosis, family psychoeducation, and cognitive remediation.
 Interns will also assist in the delivery of three group interventions: group cognitive behavioral therapy, multifamily group psychoeducation, and inpatient group.

 Interns carry a caseload of EPICenter clients and are responsible for providing assessment and intervention services to these patients.
 As there is significant variation in the number of services that each EPICenter client completes per week, the size of an intern’s caseload will be based on the extent of clinical services that they are providing per week.

 Primary supervisor: Patricia Harrison-Monroe, PhD